/

 go/bin/helloserver

-You should receive the following error:
+You should receive an error like the following:

 You can restore the fipsmodule.cnf file to return to an operational state: